zhanghongce/VMCAI-2020-AE/README.md

 The experiments were originally conducted on Ubuntu 18.04 on Dell XPS 9570 with i5-8300H CPU, 32GB memory and 1TB PCIe SSD.
-When running in the artifact evalution virtual machine, the outcome could differ in the following aspects:
+When running in the artifact evalution virtual machine, the outcome could differ in the following ways:

-  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments (for comparison purpose) may hit memory limit first and terminate due to out-of-memory rather than time-out as we reported in the paper.
+  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments (for comparison purpose) may hit memory limit first and terminate due to out-of-memory rather than time-out.

-  2. For faster evaluation, we set a smaller time-out limit (2 hours) per each experiment.
+  2. For faster evaluation, we set a smaller time-out limit (2 hours per run) We originally use 10 hours as the time-out limit.

-  3. We shipped our artifact with a pre-compiled release version of Z3 (version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates, and therefore for the comparing method `PdrChc` the number of CEGAR iterations could be slightly different from the number reported in the paper.
+  3. We shipped our artifact with a pre-compiled version of Z3 (release version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates.
+This could affect the number of CEGAR needed for method `PdrChc`.

   4. Due to license issue, function equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packaged into this artifact.
-We save the invariant synthesis problem in each iteration which are used to reproduce the results in invariant synthesis and skipped the equivalence checking part.
+We save the invariant synthesis problems in each CEGAR iteration which are used to reproduce the results in invariant synthesis.
+We skip the equivalence checking part of this benchmark.

 The above changes shall not affact the overall claim that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular hardware verification.

-(ulimit -Sv 6291456)

 Experiment 1: Grain on All Testcases